 Starting with Cisco Unified MeetingPlace 8.5, a user-based licensing model is used.
 In previous versions of Unified MeetingPlace, ports-based licensing was used.
 A user-based licensing model allows customers to purchase systems based on the "active" users on the Unified MeetingPlace system.
 Active users are defined as a profiled account that schedules meetings or hosts meetings on Unified MeetingPlace.
 System reports are available for monitoring active usage to see if the system has exceeded the purchased user count.
 Also, a minor SNMP alarm is sent if the active user count is above licensed user count.
 In no way will Unified MeetingPlace block a conference call or profiled host from having a meeting.
 Customers may provision as many users as they need without any issues by using the various provisioning options available through WebEx or native to Unified MeetingPlace.
 The Unified MeetingPlace database will support a maximum of 400,000 profiles.

 NoteA user license (audio, web, or video) is not granted to any particular user but, rather, is a system-wide resource shared by all users in the Unified MeetingPlace system.
-A user license (audio, web, or video) is not granted to any particular user but, rather, is a system-wide resource shared by all users in the Unified MeetingPlace system.

 System capacity for the total number of audio callers connected simultaneously is dependant entirely on the hardware server model and number deployed.
 Peak usage and future growth both must be factored in when designing a Unified MeetingPlace on-premises solution.
 If you deploy two Cisco UCS B-Series Blade Servers or C210 Series Rack-Mount Servers with Unified MeetingPlace Application and EMS software, you will have 1,200 G.711 ports per server or 2,400 total ports or 1,200 redundant ports that all profiled users and guests can utilize.
 Conferencing nodes have active/active load sharing of all meetings.
 If one server is down, the calls on that server are dropped and users can immediately dial back in or use Callback from the WebEx meeting room user interface, and that meeting will be reestablished automatically on the other server (or the least busy server in the region).
 Unified MeetingPlace supports up to 14 conferencing nodes with a total of 14,400 G.711 ports.
 If G.729, G.722, and/or standards-based video is used, it will reduce these capacity numbers.